-The Superintendent may procure Personal Services with Contractors through direct negotiation in any of the following circumstances:
+The Superintendent may procure Personal Servicesservices with Contractors through direct negotiation in any of the following circumstances:

-(1) The Contract Price is not more than \$50,000.
+(1) The Contract Price is not more than \$50,00075,000.

-(2) The Superintendent has established an FSCP pursuant to PPS 46-0520(2) for a particular class of Projects, and the Contractor is on the FSCP list.
+(2) The Superintendent has established an FSCP pursuant to PPS 46-0520(2) for a particular class of Projects projects, and the Contractor is on the FSCP list.

-(3) The nature of the Work is not Project-driven but requires an ongoing, long-term relationship of knowledge and trust.
+(3) The nature of the Workwork is not Project-drivenproject-driven but requires an ongoing, long-term relationship of knowledge and trust.
 Examples of such Work include insurance brokerage/agent of record services, medical services, and audit services.

 (4) The Contractor possesses unique knowledge and/or expertise in a specialized service area, making competition impractical.
-Such Services can include, but are not limited to, education Services, academic and staff coaching, school sports officiation, and community relations.
+Such Servicesservices can include, but are not limited to, education Servicesservices, academic and staff coaching, school sports officiation, and community relations.